MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

    ```
 1. From the Cloud Shell pane, run the following to deploy the virtual machine by using the uploaded template and parameter files:

-    >**Note**: You will be prompted to provide an Admin password.
-Please enter a valid password within the powershell pane and hit enter.

    ```powershell
    New-AzResourceGroupDeployment `
       -ResourceGroupName $rgName `